ctkelley/MultiPrecisionArrays.jl/docs/src/Details/Extended.md

 AF = mplu(A; TR=Float64);
 ```

 What goes wrong and why?
+Fixup to follow.

 The advantages of evaluating the residual in extended precision grow
 when $A$ is extremely ill-conditioned.
 Of course, in this case the